 - Iron-on projects such as t-shirts, aprons, tote bags, make-up bags, pillowcases

 - Vinyl projects on almost any blanks including, shadow boxes (inside the glass or outside), art canvas, a mirror, on acrylic with or without a light base, a CD, and cardboard with paper on top as a nice backdrop color.

 - A Spotify Shadow Box or Acrylic Piece

 - A Sublimation Photo on a coffee mug

 - On paper projects such as greeting cards, invitations, anniversaries, weddings, engagements, envelope stickers

 - Placing on top of painted surfaces (such as alcohol inks)

 - Placing on top of a white background for even more contrast

-- Creating a solid shadow layer to back only the image part of your design for more pop!
+- Create a solid shadow layer to back only the image part of your design for more pop!

 Wow, that is a lot of helpful information!
 It literally takes me long multiple hours to prepare a video and blog post of this nature.
-So much so I may have forgotten to share a tip you may be wondering.
+So much so that I may have forgotten to share a tip you may be wondering about.